knowledgejunkie/ubuntu-defaults-image/README.md

 ## Create NHSbuntu ISOs - command line

-Included is the NHSbuntu build helper `build.sh`, a wrapper for ubuntu-defaults-image.
-You can use this script to create the NHSbuntu ISOs for yourself.
-It is the same script used by Travis CI to automagically create the NHSbuntu ISOs.
+Included is the NHoS build helper `build.sh`, a wrapper for ubuntu-defaults-image.
+You can use this script to create the NHoS ISOs for yourself.
+It is the same script used by Travis CI to automagically create the NHoS ISOs.

 ### Usage